vuejs/awesome-vue/README.md

 - [vue-survey-builder](https://github.com/FissionHQ/vue-survey-builder) - Survey builder for vue.js applications
 - [vue-if-bot](https://github.com/Developmint/vue-if-bot) - A lightweight component to hide/show content to clients based on the user agent
 - [vue-clampy](https://github.com/clampy-js/vue-clampy) - Vue.js (2+) directive that clamps the content of an element by adding an ellipsis to it if the content inside is too long.
-- [vue-text-middle-ellipsis](https://github.com/Tardigrada777/vue-text-middle-ellipsis) - A simple vue-directive(2+) that clamps the content in the middle of the element if the content inside is too long.
 - [vue-cookie-accept-decline](https://github.com/promosis/vue-cookie-accept-decline) - Show a banner with text, a decline button, and an accept button on your page.
 Remembers selection using cookies.
 Emits an event with current selection on creation.
 Good for GDPR requirements.
 - [@lossendae/vue-avatar](https://github.com/lossendae/vue-avatar) - An avatar component for VueJS 2.0.
 - [vue-text-highlight](https://github.com/AlbertLucianto/vue-text-highlight) - Text highlighter library for Vue.js 💄